Access factsheets providing information on employment law issues for Ireland

 The expected divergence in case law may lead to Employment Appeal Tribunal, and Court of Appeal decisions, in England and Wales having less weight in Northern Ireland tribunals.

-The Equality Commission for Northern Ireland (The Commission) has published practical unified guide to help employers comply with discrimination legislation.
+The Equality Commission for Northern Ireland has published a practical unified guide to help employers comply with discrimination legislation.

 The Employment Equality (Age) Regulations (Northern Ireland) 2006 contain similar provisions to those contained in the Equality Act 2010 in Great Britain.
 Likewise, the Employment Equality (Repeal of Retirement Age Provisions) Regulations (Northern Ireland) 2011 changed the law so employers can no longer apply a default retirement age without justification, as is the case in Great Britain.